syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 * Add or insert new bookmarks as a child of another bookmark.
 * Assign the destination of the added bookmarks to a loaded page or a new page of the document.

-The following code snippet shows how to modify the destination, color, style and title of an existing bookmark collection.
+The following code example shows how to modify the destination, color, style and title of an existing bookmark collection.

 {% highlight c# %}
 [C#]

-//Load the PDF document.
+//Loads the PDF document.

 PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

-//Get all the bookmarks.
+//Gets all the bookmarks.

 PdfBookmarkBase bookmarks = document.Bookmarks;

-//Get the first bookmark and change the properties of the bookmark.
+//Gets the first bookmark and changes the properties of the bookmark.

 PdfLoadedBookmark bookmark = bookmarks[0] as PdfLoadedBookmark;